 Next, add an egg, vanilla, and the sugars and blend well.

-Combine the flour, salt, and baking soda.
-I like to measure out the flour in a large measuring cup and stir in the salt and baking soda before adding the flour mixture to the “wet” mixture.
-Mix it well, but be careful to not over mix.
+Combine the flour, salt, and baking soda in a separate bowl.
+(I like to measure out the flour in a large measuring cup and stir in the salt and baking soda.)
+Add the flour mixture to the banana mixture.
+Mix it well, but be careful to not over-mix.
 (You want to make sure that no streaks of flour remain.)

-Divide the banana mixture between twelve muffin tins and bake for 18 – 20 minutes until golden brown and a toothpick inserted in the center comes out clean.
+Scoop the batter into the prepared muffin tin and bake for 18 – 20 minutes until golden brown and a toothpick inserted in the center comes out clean.

 While banana nut muffins are delicious and made with real bananas, because of the addition of sugar and butter, they should not be considered a “healthy” option.